 Click the Trash link to locate all the items that you have deleted for the past 30 day over your mouse over to the title of the comment that you want to delete or restore, and a sub-menu of options will appear below.
 Choose Restore to recover back your deleted comment or choose Delete Permanently to delete the comment forever.

-Are you keeping your WordPress website well protected enough?
+Are you keeping your WordPress website well protected from harm?

 Download our guide to understand how to evaluate the success of your website, plus tips that will help you make improvements today!

-Your website is critical to your business - are you taking care of it?
+Your website is critical to your business.
+Here's how to take much better care of it...

 As one of the most important assets in your business, it's vital that you keep your website updated, protected and online.